 “It’s not that students don’t “get” Kafka’s humor,” David Foster Wallace said, postulating on the frustration of teaching Franz Kafka, “but that we’ve taught them to see humor as something you get –the same way we’ve taught them that a self is something you just have.
 No wonder they cannot appreciate the really central Kafka joke– that the horrific struggle to establish a human self results in a self whose humanity is inseparable from that horrific struggle.
 That our endless and impossible journey toward home is in fact our home.
 It’s hard to put into words up at the blackboard, believe me.
 You can tell them that maybe it’s good they don’t “get” Kafka.
 You can ask them to imagine his art as a kind of door.
 To envision us readers coming up and pounding on this door, pounding and pounding, not just wanting admission but needing it, we don’t know what it is but we can feel it, this total desperation to enter, pounding and pushing and kicking, etc. That, finally, the door opens … and it opens outward: we’ve been inside what we wanted all along.
 Das ist komisch (Translation: That’s really funny).”

 Even to those of us that appreciate subtlety, it is difficult to read this quintessential Kafka story, Metamorphosis, without feeling a little letdown by the anti-climactic ending.
 The monstrous vermin, that is Gregor Samsa, dies without ceremony.
 The advent of his death is subtle and inconsequential.
 By the time Gregor succumbs to death, his family is glad to be rid of him.
 To them, he has become a burden and an embarrassment.
 The reader infers that the Samsa family members are already at peace with the loss of Gregor, but there is little evidence of this fact in the passages that follow the transformation.
-The mother does state that she wants to visit her son, at one point, but the family easily dissuades from doing so.
-After the transformed Gregor finally dies, the Samsa family calls upon the maid to dispose of the carcass, in the manner they might other burdensome vermin.
+The mother does state that she wants to visit her son, at one point, but the family easily dissuades her from doing so.
+Her plea, we can only guess, is nothing more than a mother attempting to display motherly concern, and the idea that the other two family members are able to easily dissuade her suggests that her concern is largely self-serving symbolism.
+After the transformed Gregor finally dies, the Samsa family calls upon the maid to dispose of the carcass, in the manner they might any other burdensome vermin.